 If the testing results for Radon exceed the current Massachusetts guideline of ten thousand (10,000) pCi/L in water, then the radon must be removed from the water and it is recommended that testing the air for Radon is performed as well.
-It should be noted that New Hampshire requires action if radon is 2,000 pCi/L (pico curries per liter), Maine and Rhode Island are at 4,000 pCi/L. A water filtration system that will agitate and remove the radon gas by venting it outside will correct the radon in water issue.
+It should be noted that New Hampshire requires action if radon is 2,000 pCi/L (pico curries per liter), Maine and Rhode Island are at 4,000 pCi/L, as is the EPA.
+A water filtration system that will agitate and remove the radon gas by venting it outside will correct the radon in water issue.
 If the results for Arsenic come in at or above .01 parts per million, then a water filtration system for removing the Arsenic must be installed.

 PUBLIC WATER SUPPLY

-The town of Hopkinton’s Water Department produced and distributed 376,000,000 gallons of water during 2014 through 72 miles of water main, according to the 2014 Annual Drinking Water Quality Report.
-That is a LOT of water.
-If you are on the town water supply, the following is a link to the report, which is made available every year.
-See link for the town Annual report at: Annual Drinking Water Report.
+If you are on the town water supply, the following is a link to the report, which is made available every year: Annual Drinking Water Report.